Human Resource Development

 Skill Selective Training

-The training targets all regular employees, for the objective of effectively and efficiently acquiring diverse skills required for work operations, in a training program that allows employees to select from a large variety of training courses.
+The training targets all regular employees, for the objective of individual employees autonomously selecting and acquiring the skills they feel are necessary to perform their work.
+Employees can select from a variety of in-house training courses and external training courses that are open to the public.
 The targeted skills are divided into three categories: specialized skills, strategic skills, and interpersonal skills.
-It also functions as an opportunity for network building within the company, as employees from different occupational categories attend the same training.

 In-house specialist seminars

-The Career Challenge System, Career Challenge: Advanced System, and Job Posting System are offered every year, and the company strives to place the right people in the right jobs by valuing employees' intentions.
+In fiscal 2020, Casio introduced the Job Challenge System to place the right people in the right jobs by valuing employees intentions’ and support their independent career planning.
 Additionally, career interviews are conducted with those who desire one and support provided as appropriate when employees consider their career direction.
 Casio also makes its intranet and database available to the managers of each department to allow them to conduct comprehensive assessment of the human resource development information on their subordinates, which they then utilize for training within the department.

 Additionally, in order to make it easier to reflect employees’ wishes in the ordinary course of business, employees declare a task that they would like to attempt and this intention is shared with their supervisors and made use of in task assignment and rotation.

 Casio is reinforcing its global expansion in all business fields, including existing and new businesses.
-In light of its continuing business expansion outside Japan, Casio has started creating a global human resources strategy.
-This project includes the enhancement of human resources functions at group companies outside Japan and the establishment of a system for developing human resources who are prepared to meet global standards.
+Casio has started creating a global human resources strategy for group companies outside Japan.
+This project includes the enhancement of human resources functions and the establishment of a system for developing human resources who are prepared to meet global standards.

 Vision of global talent